wasimreja/whats-cooking/README.md

    <img src="https://forthebadge.com/images/badges/built-with-love.svg" />
    <img src="https://forthebadge.com/images/badges/made-with-javascript.svg" />
 </p>
-<h3 align="center">Explore the foodie in you!</h3>

 ## About The Project

+A recipe app that retrieves the recipe of various dishes from TheMealDB API.

+## Features

-A recipe app where user can sift through tons of recipes and view the ingredients and the description of the process to prepare the meal.
-It also allows users to save favorites and get random recipes.
+- User can sift through tons of recipes and view the ingredients and the description of the process to prepare the meal.
+- It also allows users to save favorites and get random recipes.

 ## Tech Stack